Lanzhou-J/wedding-dress-app/README.md

 ## Tech stack
 - Ruby on Rails
-- HTML is used to structure the content of all the webpages.
+- HTML
-- Bootstrap and Scss is used to style the webpages.
+- Bootstrap and Sass
-- Heroku is used to deploy the rails app.
+- RSpec

 # User stories for my app
 - As a Bridal wedding dresses shop owner (merchant) or designer, I want to use this platform to display all my products/designs including wedding dresses and accessories, and do business, receiving payments online.
 I also want to communicate with customers for designing custom wedding dresses.